 a.
-Because knowledge and understanding of the values of the Benedictine tradition and the ability to articulate these values in words and in life are December 2022 135 | P a g e important qualifications for faculty, the College of Saint Benedict seeks to employ members of the Sisters of the Order of Saint Benedict, Saint Joseph, Minnesota.
+Because knowledge and understanding of the values of the Benedictine tradition and the ability to articulate these values in words and in life are important qualifications for faculty, the College of Saint Benedict seeks to employ members of the Sisters of the Order of Saint Benedict, Saint Joseph, Minnesota.
 The priority given these qualifications, however, has to be judged along with other qualifications that may be equally or more important in a given position.
 Therefore, the guidelines used for preferential hiring of members of the Sisters of the Order of Saint Benedict may vary from position to position but will follow the procedures of this section.